sebbdk/vargr-koseq/README.md

 });
 ```

-## Model definition example, basically just a method that returns a standard sequalize model definiton.
+## Model definition example
+This is basically just a method that get's the sequalize instance and returns a model definition.
+Refer to the sequalize docs for more information on this.
 ```
 const Sequelize = require('sequelize');